WSU’s Ryan Summers spent last summer building autonomous submarines and interning at SpaceX, a company that’s planning to send a space ship to Mars.

 GWAS can take days to weeks of continuous processing on a computer, and I’m look at utilizing GPUs (graphics cards) to accelerate the process.
 We’re working currently on marketing the software to different companies.
 It was cool to be recognized earlier this year with the Goldwater Scholarship for the work I’ve put into the project.

 As a result of the research I was doing with Dr. Zhang, I also worked over in Germany two summers ago on a research project studying parallel computing with machine learning algorithms.

 Q: Why did you choose to study at WSU?

 Ryan: Washington State University is a great school because of all kinds of opportunities it provides.
 You can do research, you can participate in club activities.
 The professors are fantastic and the community is so awesome too.
 You can get good professors and good classes at any university, but you can’t get the atmosphere that you get with WSU and really that’s one of the most incredible things about Washington State University.

 WSU offers anything I could have asked for from a university.
 They have all of the facilities and opportunities of a top school and all you have to do is get in touch with them.

 Get connected with careers and internships.
-Voiland College’s Professional Practice and Experiential Learning provides career-planning services, including interview prep, networking events, and job postings.
+Voiland College Internships and Career Services provides career-planning services, including interview prep, networking events, and job postings.